RavuAlHemio/voidcaster/README.markdown

 Who?
 ----

-I am a student and junior teaching assistant at the Vienna University of Technology (also known as *Technische Universität Wien* and to locals as *die TU*).
+I am a student and former junior teaching assistant at TU Wuen (also known as *Technische Universität Wien* and to locals as *die TU*).